s3rious/routetouille/DEVELOPMENT_GUIDELINES.md

 - No comments about code history or changes.
 - No unnecessary comments; code should be self-explanatory.
 - Use JSDoc/TSDoc for exported functions and types.

+## Contributing

+For information on how to contribute, please see [CONTRIBUTING.md](./CONTRIBUTING.md).